'Stop Golfing And Concede' | Gov. Larry Hogan Hits Back At President Trump's Tweet On South Korea COVID-19 Tests

 — Donald J. Trump (@realDonaldTrump) November 22, 2020

+After getting the replacement tests, the Post reported that they were offered to two private labs for use, but one declined due to possible false positives and the speed of the results.
+They say 370,000 of the replacement tests were used by the other lab.

+Hogan said this report is completely false, and that those tests have been the cornerstone of the state’s testing strategy for months.

-Gov. Larry Hogan responded, saying if the President had “done your job” the country’s governors would not have had to get their own tests as he said they have done in Maryland.
+Gov. Larry Hogan responded to the tweet, saying if the President had “done your job” the country’s governors would not have had to get their own tests as he said they have done in Maryland.

 “Stop golfing and concede,” he said in a tweet.